Lexus LF: LF-30

 The LF-30 is an electric concept car which premiered at the 2019 Tokyo Motor Show.
 It features innovative tech such as four in-wheel electric motors and wireless charging.

 LF-1 Limitless

 The LF-1 Limitless is a luxury crossover concept revealed in 2018 at the North American International Auto Show as a preview for an upcoming flagship crossover.

 LF-Z Electrified

 The LF-Z Electrified is built on an all-electric platform.
 The concept car has the "Direct4" all-wheel drive system which allows torque to be vectored individually to each wheel using two traction motors.
 It carries a 90 kWh lithium-ion battery and has an estimated range of 600 km on the WLTP cycle used in Europe.
 It also has a claimed acceleration time from 0 to 100 km/h in 3 seconds.
 The design was later served as the basis for the RZ.

+LF-ZC

+The LF-ZC is a luxury sedan concept which premiered at the 2023 Japan Mobility Show.

+LF-ZL

+The LF-ZL is a luxury crossover concept which premiered at the 2023 Japan Mobility Show.